Who's who in the criminal justice system?

 - communicating with and prioritising the wellbeing of victims of serious sexual and violent offences, when the offender has received a prison sentence of 12 months or more, or is detained as a mental health patient

-The National Offender Management Service (NOMS) makes sure people serve the sentences and orders handed out by courts, both in prisons and in the community.
+The HM Prison and Probation service (HMPPS) makes sure people serve the sentences and orders handed out by courts, both in prisons and in the community.

 They are responsible for: